 The question is, how do you fix those grumpy faces?
 In this blog entry, I’ll share some of the tools I use to turn sad faces into happy.
 At the end, you’ll find a video walkthrough of the process.

-Note: This image was edited with Kleki.com, a free, easy image tool that works great on Chromebooks.
+Note: This image by author was edited with Kleki.com, a free, easy image tool that works great on Chromebooks.

 Note: This blog entry is written with tongue firmly in cheek.
 If the dry humor is too much, try some eggnog.